 Full of historical interest, yet still appealing to laid-back visitors, Lagos is a place where you can revel in the town’s culture as much as you can revel in its good surf and beach bars.
-16th century walls surround the old town and the modern marina contrasts against the churches lining the streets.
-Enjoy real Portuguese culture and soak up the sun while you’re at it!
+16th-century walls surround the old town and the modern marina contrasts against the churches lining the streets.
+Enjoy the town’s Celtic, Roman and Moorish roots, as well as its Portuguese culture, and soak up the sun while you’re at it!

 Lagos is a town steeped in history and there is no better place to see this history other than the old town.
 Explore the cobbled streets surrounding the square of Praca do Infante where you’ll see the Church of St Anthony, a fine example of Portuguese architecture with an elaborately decorated interior.
 Further into the old town is the square of Praca de Gil Eanes which comes alive at night with evening entertainment.